phillipberndt/fakexrandr/README.md

 library, you will need the XRandR and X11 development packages for your distribution.

-After installation, use the `manage.py` tool to create a configuration (in `~/.config/fakexrandr.bin`).
+After installation, use the `fakexrandr-manage` tool to create a configuration (in `~/.config/fakexrandr.bin`).

 For **Arch Linux**, there is a [PKGBUILD](https://aur.archlinux.org/packages/fakexrandr-git/)